-Through the implementation of the recommended mitigation and compensation measures, the proposed lot and construction envelope conform with the applicable policies, legislation and regulations identified and discussed in Section 5.0.
+Through the implementation of the recommended mitigation and compensation measures, the proposed lot and building envelope conform with the applicable policies, legislation and regulations identified and discussed in Sections 5.0 and 8.0.
 Each measure contributes to the outcome of no negative impact to the Significant Woodland or its function on the subject property and in the context of the study area.
-SAR bats have been detected at the subject property.
-An addendum to this EIS will be issued pending direction from MNRF.